rui-batista/SAML.PoC/README.md

  sp_addrolemember N''db_owner'', N''keycloak''" do sleep 5; done']
 ```

-As keycloack runs out-of-the-box with mysql, I used that one for the docker composition and will explore the use of all other most known database engines at a later time.
+As keycloack runs out-of-the-box with mysql, I used that one for the docker composition and will explore the use of all other well known database engines at a later time.

 ### mapping claims to roles
 > https://docs.microsoft.com/en-us/aspnet/core/security/authorization/claims?view=aspnetcore-6.0